 Our orphans and women’s literacy programs are two interweaving threads of our work aiming to break intergenerational cycles of education disadvantage among women.
 Until lockdown is eased and schools reopen, we are making sure that our orphans and literacy participants are well, protected and ready to resume their education as soon as it is safe to do so.

-Over the coming year, we hope to extend our work to 300 girls most in need of support to attend elementary schools in Umbadda, Wad Bashir, Hajj Jusif and Jebal Aulia.
+Over the coming year, we hope to extend our work to 300 boys and girls most in need of support to attend elementary schools in Umbadda, Wad Bashir, Hajj Jusif and Jebal Aulia.

 More news on our orphans program in coming blogposts.